chendi1025/SpringBootRedisLeaderBoard/README.md

 # SpringBootRedisLeaderBoard
-# Java
+# READY-TO-RUN PROJECT

 This project uses Springboot and Redis to persist and rander the leader data.

 For having a dockerized redis running in your local env, please use the docker-compose.yml or run below command:

-docker run -dp 6379:6379 --name some-redis -d redis
+##docker run -dp 6379:6379 --name some-redis -d redis

-After clone the repo, please find LeaderBoardApplication and run the main method.
-The application will be up and running at port 8080
+##After cloning the repo and opening in IntelliJ, please find LeaderBoardApplication and run the main method.
+The application will be up and running at localhost:8080

 Two main APIs are implemented to return all the leader data and specific leaders with in the range based on the score in Json format.
 Pagination is also implemented.

-Example API invacation:
+Example API invocation:

 @PostMapping("/leaderBoard/{username}/{score}")

 Reqeust: POST http://localhost:8080/api/leaderBoard/testuser/2

 Response: {
     "username": "testuser",
     "index": 0,